 TMRS is providing this Guide and its contents as a resource to TMRS participating cities.
 While we attempt to include all relevant information, we cannot and do not attest to complete accuracy.
-All financial statement and note disclosures are the responsibility of the city/employer and the city's independent public accountant.
+All financial statement and note disclosures are the responsibility of the city/employer.